MaxGaussDev/TL-MVC-PHP-Framework/README.md

 $ sudo php console help
 ```
 Most of the available functions will be displayed with the help command.
 Tiny's console can setup project files, map MySQL database from the Config.php file and generate some core MVC files along the way.
 It will not rewrite exsisting MVC files if there are any.

+# Development mode
+Development mode is enabled by default in the Config.php file.
+If enabled it will return error messages in the response (for example if there are no defined routes, if some MVC files are missing, some Database exceptions etc.).

 # The end, for now...
 So far, that's it.